 An HDMI splitter is a device that allows one to relay data from one HDMI source to two HDMI receivers.
-A coax Splitter is an electronics hardware component which is connected to a coaxial cable for the sole purpose of splitting the signal.
+A coax Splitter is an electronics hardware component that is connected to a coaxial cable for the sole purpose of splitting the signal.
 All these two devices have one thing in common, splitting signals from a single source to several outputs.
 In this article, we will explain the difference between Coax splitter and HDMI splitter, but then, which is better, HDMI splitter or Coax splitter?

 An HDMI Splitter is better than a coax Splitter, it has proven to provide the best signal quality regardless of the number of outputs when an active HDMI is used, unlike in coax Splitters which lose their value mostly as time goes by.
 An HDMI Splitter and Coax Splitter have one thing in common, splitting signals from one source into multiple outputs.
 These have proven to help many people in many households, but one has to know how they work to avoid the common problem of loss in signal quality and integrity.

 Another thing is HDMI splitters do not lose quality as time goes by, unlike coax Splitters.
 Here’s a wider panorama on which is better between these two splitters.

 What is HDMI Splitter?

 The HDMI Splitter device allows one to transmit audio-visual data, usually from one HDMI source and two HDMI receivers.
 As the name suggests, the HDMI Splitter receives the signal from one source and the signal is split into two identical sources.

 You will see the importance of having an HDMI Splitter when caught up in a situation where there’s an external source that needs to be fed signals from both the TV and sound system, in case the devices lack an HDMI ARC or eARC.
 It can also be used where multiple TVs are required to display content from one source.